February 10, 2025

 How to Do It:

-1. Hold a dumbbell in each hand with your arms at your sides.
+1. Hold a dumbbell in each hand with your arms at your sides, using a neutral grip (palms facing each other) to reduce wrist strain and improve muscle engagement.

 2. Shrug your shoulders up as high as possible, squeezing your traps at the top.